abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/cassendra/baseline.md

 You’ll enter the CQL (Cassandra Query Language) shell.

 ### Create a Keyspace (like a database)
+A **keyspace** in Cassandra is similar to a database in SQL systems.
+Here, we create a simple keyspace `testks` with a **replication factor of 1**, meaning data will only be stored on one node (suitable for a single-node setup).

 ```sql
 CREATE KEYSPACE testks WITH replication = {'class':'SimpleStrategy','replication_factor' : 1};